| Title: | Statistical Reporting with 'Quarto' |

 formula containing a single subject identifier, e.g., |

 Provides an overview of the data tables inside a giant list.
-The result returned (invisible) is a data table containing for each variable a comma-separated list of datasets containing that variable (other than id
+The result returned (invisible) is a data table containing for each variable a comma-separated list of datasets containing that variable (other than id variables).

 invisibly, a data table